 - White tape

-- M&M and Snickers
+- Bags of M&M and Snickers

 - Green paper placemat

-I found a terra-cotta pot the same color as a football and added tape to mimic the lacing.
 Cut a foam plate down to size and insert it into the top of the pot.
 Cover it with a tissue paper placemat that looks like grass.
 Wooden skewers from my pantry were used to make the bouquet.

 The type of candy I used was a no-brainer.
 All of my childhood friends know that my favorite candy ever is a tie between Snickers and Peanut M&M’s.